Fesmaster/QuestTest2/Journal/Journal.md

 ![Foundry Step 3](./images/Foundry_3.png)

 Then, rightclick the spout.
 Liquid metal should pour out into the mold.
-The ingot mold is special, it can hold four separate castings.
-This means you can pour metal into it four times.
-When, after rightclicking the spout, no metal flows, that means the mold is full.
-Breaking it will drop the mold and any ingots cast, from zero to four.
+The ingot mold is special, it can hold eight separate castings.
+This means you can pour metal into it eight times, if each pour is one ingot.
+It will fill with as many as it can, up to eight on any pour.
+When, after rightclicking the spout, no metal flows, that means the mold is full, or there is no metal.
+Breaking it will drop the mold and any ingots cast, from zero to eight.
 The rest of the molds work in the same way, except they can only be cast into once before needing to be broken to get the results.

 ### From Copper To Steel